-As to what the options are in this Canadian federal election, he stated in that article, after providing numerous reasons (with whom I whole-heartedly agree) for reaching it, the following conclusion,
+As to what the options are in this Canadian federal election, he stated in that article, after providing numerous reasons (with which I whole-heartedly agree) for reaching it, the following conclusion,

 To put it plainly, while I have great respect for many of the “nobodies” on the Conservative back benches (and several in the other parties, too), Mr. Harper disgusts me.